 What if I need to change the date or location of my test?

-You can cancel, reschedule or change the location of your test up until 3 days prior to test day (10 days for those in Mainland China) or your test fee will be forfeited.
+You can cancel, reschedule or change the location of your test up to four days prior to test day (10 days for those in Mainland China) or your test fee will be forfeited.
 For more details and to find out how to change or cancel your registration, visit ets.org/gre.

 Which graduate and business school programs accept GRE scores?